 COMMITTEE MEMBER & MSCUG MEMBER

-My career at Duke (33 years) has spanned from Distribution Engineering to Resource Management to Supply Chain Management and now as the Lead Technology Consultant for the Maximo product suite.
+My career at Duke (38 years) has spanned from Distribution Engineering to Resource Management to Supply Chain Management and now as the Lead Technology Consultant for the Maximo product suite.
 My most recent project was as the Supply Chain lead for the mobile design team.
-Prior to that (2007-2011), I was as the lead for the Supply Chain implementation of Maximo for Generation, Transmission and Distribution business units, along with a mobile warehousing solution across a five-state deployment.
+Prior to that (2007-2011), I was the lead for the Supply Chain implementation of Maximo for Generation, Transmission and Distribution business units, along with a mobile warehousing solution across a five-state deployment.
 Prior to that, I managed 21 Field Operation warehouses and a Distribution Center warehouse in the Carolinas.
-My current consultant role provides guidance and direction to the Fleet, Finance and Supply Chain business units at Duke Energy to enhance the use of the EAM Maximo Product Suite.
+My current consultant role provides guidance and direction to the Real Estate and Supply Chain business units at Duke Energy to enhance the use of the EAM Maximo Product Suite.